 (8) A person shall not dispose of any solid radioactive waste otherwise than in the manner provided by any relevant condition imposed in relation to an exemption, licence, temporary permit or registration held by him or, if no such condition is so imposed, in accordance with approved procedures.

-[Regulation 31 amended in Gazette 10 Oct 1986 p.
+[Regulation 31 amended: Gazette 10 Oct 1986 p.
 3845; 22 Jul 1997 p.
 3826.]

 31A.
 Near-surface disposal of radioactive waste